 Community Services Illawarra Shoalhaven, NSW Department of Communities and Justice

 The Aboriginal Cultural Support Program was developed by the Illawarra Shoalhaven District (ISD) of the NSW Department of Communities and Justice as a result of a restructure to the roles and responsibilities of staff engaged to undertake Aboriginal Cultural Casework and the repurposing of Birralee to an Aboriginal Service Hub.
-The restructure is in response to the increasing number of Aboriginal children reported at risk of significant harm and entering Out of Home Care.
-The aim of the Aboriginal Cultural Support Program is to provide safe, culturally sensitive and responsive services that ensure that intervention, information and support is provided in a way which meets the needs of Aboriginal children, families and communities.
+The restructure was in response to the increasing number of Aboriginal children reported at risk of significant harm and entering Out of Home Care.
+The program aimed to provide safe, culturally sensitive and responsive services that ensure that intervention, information and support is provided in a way which meets the needs of Aboriginal children, families and communities.

-Community Services Illawarra Shoalhaven (Department of Family and Community) invited researchers at the Ngarruwan Ngadju First Peoples Health and Wellbeing Research Centre to submit a proposal to undertake a review of the Aboriginal Cultural Support Program.
-The scope of the evaluation includes: develop a program logic and evaluation framework; describe the activities and scope of the program; conduct a process evaluation that describes how the program is being implemented; conduct an outcomes evaluation that assesses the program’s achievements over the short and medium term; assess the cultural appropriateness and acceptability of the program to stakeholders; and provide an assessment of the training provided to Aboriginal cultural support workers.
-Analysis of the program across the District includes: consultation with ISD staff around the operation of the new model; overall assessment of the strengths and limitations of the new model; and recommendations for improved program delivery consistent with the policy frameworks.
+Researchers from Ngarruwan Ngadju were engaged to undertake a review of the Aboriginal Cultural Support Program.
+The scope of the evaluation included: development of a program logic and evaluation framework; conduct of a process and outcomes evaluation; and assessment of the cultural appropriateness and acceptability of the program, including the training provided to Aboriginal cultural support workers.
+Analysis of the program across the District included consultation with ISD staff around the operation of the new model, overall assessment of the strengths and limitations of the new model and recommendations for improved program delivery consistent with the policy frameworks.

 What we did